fertranchida/AWS-IAM-access-key-rotation-secretmanager/README.md

 This is for AWS Lambda

 It will rotate your access keys and renew you secret.
+You will be ISO 27001 (and many normatives) compliant.

-You need to have enviroment variables into your Lambda:
+First, you need to have enviroment variables into your Lambda:

 For this case my env. variable is:

 Key: sec

 Value: testrotation

 This is because I have only one secret.
 You can have multiple secrets separate by ;